CV Pipeline Customization#

 The engine files will be generated internally by the VSS container.
 Hence, do not change the modelEngineFile field, which contains dummy paths.

-1. Provide engine files: Alternatively, provide engine files.
-If engine files are provided, they will take precedence over ONNX files.
+1. Provide engine files: Alternatively, engine files can be directly changed in the overrides file.
+If provided, they take precedence over ONNX files.

 vss: